-The Department of Health and Family Welfare of Government of Meghalaya will be responsible for the implementation of the proposed project.
-The existing DoHFW governance and management structures and departments will be used for project implementation.
 The DoHFW will house the Project Management Unit (PMU) of the project.
 The Mission Director, National Health Mission (NHM) will be the Project Director and an Additional Director will be the Joint Project Director and will lead the Project Management Unit (PMU).
 The PMU will be responsible for the project implementation, including its regular monitoring and supervision.
 The PMU will have staffs deputed from all three health directorates.
 The PMU will have about 10 staff including for social safeguards and environmental safeguards specialists who will be responsible for overseeing the implementation of E&S activities, monitor and report to PMU on monthly/ quarterly manner at the state level.
+A TA provider will be set up to augment the PMU's capacity in administrative and technical areas including environment and social.
+Technical and knowledge partnerships as well as multi-stakeholder engagement will be established to augment technical capacity of the department.

-At the health facility level, the Chief Medical Officer (CMO) will be responsible for environmental and social safeguard activities under the guidance of District Medical and Health Officer (DMHO) at the district level.
+At the health facility level, the Chief Medical Officer (CMO) will be responsible for environmental and social standards due diligence activities under the guidance of District Medical and Health Officer (DMHO) at the district level.
 The HCF will report on E&S activities to DMHO on monthly basis and DMHO office will compile the HCF wise E&S monitoring report and share with PMU on monthly/ quarterly basis.